Skip to content

 From these scripts, the scripts/build.js and scripts/deploy.ts files will be added as entry files by the GitHub Actions plugin.

-Read more about this in Script Parser.
+Read more about this in command-line arguments.

 webpack